 The significance of Vesak lies with the Buddha’s teaching of cessation of suffering and universal peace to all humankind.
 It is a message to urge followers to do that which is good and to turn away from evil.
-It is a message of peace and perfect equity.
-Many countries, especially in Asia celebrate Vesak.
+It is a message of peace and perfect harmony between human beings and nature.

 Vesak is associated with three important locations of Buddhist history – Lumbini in Nepal, the birth place of Prince Siddharta, Bodh Gaya (Buddha Gaya) Bihar State in India where The Buddha attained the most exalted Enlightenment under a Bodhi Tree and Kushinagar (Kusinara) in Uttar Pradesh, India where The Buddha attained Mahaparinibbāna.

 These three incidents in the life of Buddha is known in Sri Lanka as “Themagula f;u.=,” or the three Buddhist auspicious events – Birth, Enlightenment and Mahaparinibbāna of The Buddha and celebrated in large scale in Sri Lanka and other Buddhist countries.